AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/emulators.md

 ---
 title: Emuladores
-seo-title: Emuladores
+seo-title: Emulators
-description: AEM permite que os autores visualizações uma página em um emulador que simula o ambiente no qual um usuário final visualização a página
+description: AEM permite que os autores visualizem uma página em um emulador que simula o ambiente em que um usuário final visualizará a página
-seo-description: AEM permite que os autores visualizações uma página em um emulador que simula o ambiente no qual um usuário final visualização a página
+seo-description: AEM enables authors to view a page in an emulator that simulates the environment in which an end-user will view the page
 uuid: ee1496a5-be68-4318-b5ce-b11c41e4485c
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES